A Lawsuit Against Jan. 6 Rally Speakers Forces DOJ To Consider Who's Legally Immune

 The department is considering whether those federal officials acted within the scope of their jobs that day, which would trigger a form of legal immunity.
 Government watchdogs said the case has serious implications for who's held accountable for violence that delayed the election certification and contributed to the deaths of five people.

-One of the defendants is Alabama Republican Rep. Mo Brooks, who stood before the crowd on Jan.
+One of the defendants is Republican Rep. Mo Brooks of Alabama, who stood before the crowd on Jan.
 6 and said:

 "Now, our ancestors sacrificed their blood, their sweat, their tears, their fortunes and sometimes their lives to give us, their descendants, an America that is the greatest nation in world history.
 So I have a question for you — are you willing to do the same?"